 - Install a rain barrel to collect water.

-- Water in early morning or late afternoon to reduce evaporation.
+- During the early morning or late afternoons, you can water to reduce evaporation.

 Spring: Kickstart & Renew (March–May)

-- Rainwater Setup Day – Install or clean your rainwater collection barrels before the heavy spring showers.
+- Rain barrels: Install or clean your rainwater collection barrels before the heavy spring rains.

-- DIY Trellis Workshop – Use scrap wood and twine to build supports for climbing plants.
+- Attend a DIY Trellis Workshop and learn how to use scrap wood and twine to build climbing plant supports.

 Summer: Growth & Abundance (June–August)

-- DIY Natural Pest Control Day – Whip up garlic spray, neem oil solutions, or chili water to deter pests.
+- DIY Natural Pest Control Day: If you want to make sure pests don't touch your plants, whip up garlic spray, neem oil solutions, or chili water.

 Fall: Prep & Preserve (September–November)

-- Compost Building Weekend – Rake fallen leaves and mix them into your compost pile.
+- It's Compost Building Weekend – rake fallen leaves and mix them into your compost.

-- Seed Saving Workshop – Collect and dry seeds from tomatoes, peppers, and squash for next season.
+- Come to our Seed Saving Workshop to collect and dry your own seeds from tomato, peppers, and squash for next season.

-- DIY Cold Frames – Repurpose old windows into cold frames to protect late-season crops.
+- Use old windows to create cold frames that will protect your late-season crops.

 Winter: Rest & Plan (December–February)

-- Microgreens Marathon – Grow a fresh tray of microgreens every week indoors.
+- Microgreens Marathon - each week, fill your kitchen with a fresh microgreens tray.

-- Tool Maintenance Day – Clean, sharpen, and oil all your gardening tools.
+- Tool Maintenance Day is when you clean, sharpen, and oil your tools.

 Daily (5–10 minutes)